 Department of Information Systems - Financial Assistance

-Financial assistance for Ph.D. students is typically provided for four years.
-Continuation of financial aid is dependent on successfully completing assigned responsibilities as well as making satisfactory progress in the program.
-Financial support for students who remain in the program after the eighth semester requires special approval from the Department of Information Systems doctoral committee and department chair and will be based on merit and the candidate’s past performance.
+Financial support beyond the eighth semester requires special approval from the Department of Information Systems doctoral committee and department chair, and will be based on merit and past performance in the program.

-All doctoral students in the Department of Information Systems receive 50 percent FTE (20 hours per week) appointments as graduate assistants in teaching or research for up to five academic years.
-The graduate assistantship pays a competitive stipend, a remission of out-of-state tuition (where applicable) and a 100 percent reduction of in-state tuition.
+All Ph.D. students in the Department of Information Systems receive 50 percent full-time employment appointments as graduate assistants in teaching or research for up to five academic years.
+The graduate assistantship requires 20 hours of work per week and pays a competitive stipend, a remission of out-of-state tuition (where applicable) and a 100 percent reduction of in-state tuition.

 Summer Research Grants

-CIS Doctoral students in the first three years of the program are eligible to compete for summer research grants provided by the department if funding is available.
-This is a competitive process that helps to provide funding so students can continue on their research projects throughout the summer.
+In the first three years of the program, you are eligible to compete for available departmental summer research grants.
+This is a competitive process that provides funds toward research projects.